intcyoacreator/intcyoacreator.github.io/README.md

       though that is an option in this menu.
 Instead it does a lot of other optimizations, such as minifying and sanitizing comments in the `project.json5`
+    - [ ] Choice between exporting as `project.json` + viewer (images
+      separated or included) or exporting the entire thing (irreversibly) to HTML, CSS, and JavaScript
 - [ ] Sub-choices
     * Like Choices within Choices
     * Perhaps limit this to prevent arbitrary nesting